yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 {% endhighlight %}

-Alternatively, you can use the [change|Change API] operation and update specific fields or even nested fields or modify collections and maps without having to supply the entire collection or map upon such update.
+Alternatively, you can use the depanlinkchangetengahlink./change-api.htmlbelakanglink operation and update specific fields or even nested fields or modify collections and maps without having to supply the entire collection or map upon such update.
 The following `change` operation example is equivalent to the previous partial update operation.

 {% highlight java %}